Skip to main content

 How many things can you hold in your mind and still act?

 Not think about.
 Not write down.
-Not save to a spreadsheet that you'll never open again.
+Not save to a spreadsheet you'll never open again.
 Hold in working memory while making a decision under pressure.

 The answer, for nearly everyone, is five.

-The Felt Problem
+The Problem

 You've been in the meeting.
 Twelve strategic priorities on the whiteboard.
 Everyone nods.
 Nothing changes.
-You've written the plan — forty-seven action items, colour-coded, time-boxed.
+You've written the plan.
+Forty-seven action items, colour-coded, time-boxed.
 By Thursday it's dead.
 You've had the insight at 2am that connects everything, and by morning it's fog.

 This isn't a discipline problem.
 It's an architecture problem.

-Why "Tight"
+Why Tight

 The word carries three loads.
-All three matter.

 The count isn't the point.
 The binding is.